How to Train your Antivirus: RL-based Hardening through the Problem-Space: Methodology

 \subsection{Dataset}

-We collect a dataset of 26,200 Portable Executable samples, containing 8,600 (33\%) goodware and 17,600 (67\%) malware.
-For goodware, we replicated the 2012--2020 dataset of~\cite{dambra2023decoding} using the community-maintained packages of Chocolatey~\cite{Chocolately}.
-For malware, VirusTotal~\cite{VirusTotal} provided us with the dataset with PEs from 2017--2020 that they release for academic purposes.
-Since we could not execute malware with network connectivity for policy and ethical reasons, we selected well-known representative families that would exhibit their malicious behavior in dynamic analysis even in the absence of connectivity: virlock, vobfus, and shipup.
-We verified these families are different from each other with vhash (resulting in a maximum overlap of 2,5\%), and also serve to evaluate the multi-class evasion scenario, which was deemed of high interest by our industrial partner.
+Unlike signature-based or rule-based detection, to build discriminative models for classifying between malicious and benign programs, we require samples from both.
+The paradox being that while malware are fairly easy to find, goodware are much more difficult to systematically procure.
+We source our goodware as they do in Dambra et al.~\cite{dambra2023decoding}: through the community-maintained packages of Chocolatey~\cite{Chocolately} they create a dataset that spans 2012 to 2020.
+Regarding malware, VirusTotal~\cite{VirusTotal} provided us with a dataset of Portable Executable from 2017--2020 that they released for academic purposes.
+Since we could not execute malware with network connectivity for safety and ethical concerns, we selected well-known representative families that would exhibit their malicious behavior under dynamic analysis even in the absence of connectivity: virlock, vobfus, and shipup.
+We verified that these families are sufficiently different from each other with vhash (resulting in a maximum overlap of 2,5\%), while we preserve their distinct labels in order to evaluate also in a multi-class scenario, which was deemed of high interest by our industrial partner.
+In total, the dataset we managed to assemble contains 26,200 PE samples: 8,600 (33\%) goodware and 17,600 (67\%) malware.

-All samples have been executed in a series of Windows 7 VMware virtual machines, each with 4GB RAM, 4 vCPU, 128GB HDD, without network connectivity due to policy/ethical constraints.
+All samples were executed in a series of Windows 7 VMware virtual machines, each with 4GB RAM, 4 vCPU, 128GB HDD, without network connectivity due to policy/ethical constraints.
 These were orchestrated through CAPEv2 \cite{CAPEv2}, a maintained open-source successor of Cuckoo \cite{CUCKOO}.
 This framework is widely used for analyzing and detecting potentially malicious binaries by executing them in an isolated environment and observing their behavior without risking the security of the host system.
 Every sample was executed for 150 seconds, an empirical lower bound on the time required to gather the full behavior of samples~\cite{kuchler2021does}.